Dynamis Estate Wines Is Open For Excellence!!

 We provide brand exposure!

-Dennis is certified at WSET Level 3 and a BJCP certified Hard Cider & Mead judge.
-Dennis serves as President for the French Broad Vignerons.
+Dennis is certified at WSET Level 2 and a BJCP certified Hard Cider judge.
+Dennis serves as Secretary and Immediate Past President for the French Broad Vignerons.

-Jenni is a Board Member of the French Broad Vignerons, and our full-time creative marketing professional focusing on our several regional and national wine competitions.
+Jenni is certified WSET level 1, a Board Member of the French Broad Vignerons, and our full-time creative marketing professional focusing on our several regional and national wine competitions.

 We both are long-standing members of the French Broad Vignerons and both experienced wine competition judges.
-Together having judged the Asheville Wine Competition, the French Broad Vignerons Regional Wine Competition, The North Carolina Mead & Cider Competition, and the American Sangria Competition, among several other regional competitions.
+Together having judged the Asheville Wine Competition, the French Broad Vignerons Regional Wine Competition, and the American Sangria Competition, among several other regional competitions.
 We are WSET certified and professionally trained in wine faults.

 What we do?